Srimad Bhagavadgita

 The Yoga of Liberation Through Renunciation

-Bhagavadgita has inspired scholars, saints and leaders across centuries — from Swami Vivekananda and Mahatma Gandhi to Albert Einstein and Robert Oppenheimer.
-Its teachings transcend time, geography and religion, offering wisdom relevant to every aspect of human life.
+Bhagavadgita has remained relevant because the human questions it addresses have never disappeared.
+It has inspired scholars, saints and leaders across centuries, from Swami Vivekananda and Mahatma Gandhi to Albert Einstein and Robert Oppenheimer, and its teachings transcend time, geography and religion.